smlx/piv-agent/docs/content/en/docs/use.md

 ---
 title: "Use"
 weight: 30
-description: Use piv-agent with ssh and gpg.
+description: Use piv-agent with ssh and age.
 ---

 ## Start `piv-agent.socket`